ippontech/blog-usa/posts/nyc-subway-data-with-kafka-streams-and-jhipster-part-2.md

 - JHipster
 - Grafana
 - InfluxDB
-date: 2018-11-06T12:00:00.000Z
+date: 2018-11-07T12:00:00.000Z
 title: "NYC subway data with Kafka Streams and JHipster (part 2 of 2)"
 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/11/mta-kafka-logo.png
 ---

 In the [part 1](https://blog.ippon.tech/nyc-subway-data-with-kafka-streams-and-jhipster-part-1/) of this blog post I explained how to retrieve data from the MTA feed and publish them to Kafka.
 I will now explain how to easily visualize those data using [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/).
 InfluxDB is an open-source time series database that can be used as a data source for Grafana.
+Grafana is an open-source, general purpose dashboard and graph composer, which runs as a web application.
 Grafana will be used to visualize the number of active subways for each lines through a day and see how this number changes with time.

 All the code of this blog post can be found on this [GitHub repository](https://github.com/Falydoor/mta-kafka) and I recommend cloning it instead of copying the code examples.